hnguyen1174/DisasterTweetsDetector/README.md

 ## Directory Structure

+├── README.md                              <- You are here
+├── app/                                   <- Streamlit app
+│
+├── config/                                <- Directory for configuration files │
+├── data/                                  <- Folder that contains data used or generated.
+│
+├── reports/                               <- Project reports/presentations
+│
+├── references/                            <- Paper/references
+│
+├── eda/                                   <- Folder that contains exploratory data analysis outputs │
+├── models/                                <- Trained model objects, model predictions, feature importance and model evaluations
+│
+├── src/                                   <- Source code for the project │
+├── test/                                  <- Files necessary for running unit tests and reproducibility tests │
+├── Makefile                               <- Run the entire pipeline ├── notebooks/                             <- WIP ipython notebooks
+├── run.py                                 <- Simplifies the execution of one or more of the src scripts
+├── requirements.txt                       <- Python package dependencies

 ## Clone the Repository

 To run the pipeline and the app, you will need to clone the repo: